dymurray/apb-blogs/rocketchat-tutorial.md

 ## Provisioning
 First, we need to edit the provision role for the APB. `apb init` makes this easy by leaving us commented blocks of code that we can work from.

 We want three standard resources to be created by our APB: a `service`, a `deploymentConfig`, and a `route`.
-Stary by opening up `roles/provision-rocketchat-apb/tasks/main.yml` and uncommenting the `deploymentConfig` resource so necessary information for attaching a `persistentVolume` to the Rocket.Chat deployment.
+Start by opening up `roles/provision-rocketchat-apb/tasks/main.yml` and uncommenting the `deploymentConfig` resource so necessary information for attaching a `persistentVolume` to the Rocket.Chat deployment.
 Once you're finished editing, your `deploymentConfig` should look like this:

 ```yaml
 - name: create deployment config